-The weighted average ESG score of the ELEVA Absolute Return Dynamic Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.
+The weighted average ESG score of the ELEVA European Multi Opportunities Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.

-The weight of issuers analysed and scored on ESG criteria must be higher than 90% of the invested pocket (i.e. Equities, Corporate and Sovereign bonds, long single name FDIs, money market instruments).
-The 10% tolerance (companies/assets with no ESG score) will be, but not exclusively, used to, among others, IPOs.
+The weight of issuers analysed and scored on ESG criteria must be higher than 90% of the invested pocket (i.e. equities, corporate and sovereign bonds, long single name FDIs, money market instruments).
+The 10% tolerance (companies/assets with no ESG score) will be but not exclusively used for, among others, IPOs.
 Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Where investing on a long basis in equities and equity-related instruments, the Sub-Fund's investment process counts 3 steps being based on a combination of non-financial and financial criteria.
+The Sub-Fund's investment process for listed issuers (including equities and corporate bonds) counts 3 steps being based on a combination of non-financial and financial criteria.

-Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors) with their registered office worldwide, the Sub-Fund focuses on companies meeting the following financial criterion:

-• Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.
+Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors) worldwide, the Sub-Fund focuses on companies meeting the following financial criterion: minimum market cap is set at 1 billion EUR unless that company has a strong balance sheet and a sufficient revenue growth.

-This defines the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) which is made of circa 6,000 companies.
+This defines the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) which is made of circa 11,000 issuers.